vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 reading.
 This help is stored as a `HELP/DB48X.md` file on the calculator.
 You can also read it from a web browser directly on the GitHub page of the project.

+The `Help` command makes it possible to access the built-in help in a contextual way.
+It is Bound to 🟦 _+_.
+If the first level of the stack contains a text corresponding to a valid help topic, this topic will be shown in the help viewer.
+Otherwise, a help topic corresponding to the type of data in the stack will be selected.

-The DB48X help viewer works roughly simiilarly to the DM42's, but with history tracking and the ability to directly access help about a given function by holding a key for more than half a second.
+The DB48X help viewer works roughly similarly to the DM42's, but with history tracking and the ability to directly access help about a given function by holding a key for more than half a second.